NAIST Academic Travelogue Dataset: Introduction

 \section{Introduction}

 The COVID-19 outbreak has drawn more attention to the dynamics between humans and places.
 In particular, information regarding the level of a crowd (human concentration) in certain places and the movement between places (human mobility) is crucial for decision-making on promoting or restricting activities, regardless of the scale of societies, including government, local communities, or individuals.
 Under these circumstances, we have explored methodologies for analyzing human behavior from the perspective of \textit{places} and adopted ``text'' as a valuable resource for such analysis.
 Specifically, our objective is to develop a computer system that can accurately recognize the places where characters engage in activities, and ground these places onto a real-world map.
-As a first step toward this goal, we have constructed Arukikata Travelogue Dataset~\cite{arukikata_22}.
-The original travelogue documents have been provided by \arukikata\footnote{\url{https://www.arukikata.co.jp/company/}} and the dataset enhanced with the auto-analyzed information is distributed free of charge to academic research institutions for research purposes from the Informatics Research Data Repository (IDR)\footnote{\url{https://www.nii.ac.jp/dsc/idr/arukikata/}}.
+As a first step toward this goal, we have constructed NAIST Academic Travelogue Dataset (ATD).
+The original travelogue documents were collected from an online travelogue posting service, and the dataset with the auto-analyzed information is distributed free of charge to academic research institutions for research purposes.\footnote{The NAIST Academic Travelogue Dataset (ATD) was previously provided as the Arukikata Travelogue Dataset (\url{http://doi.org/10.32130/idr.18.1}) through the NII IDR and has now been redistributed by NAIST.}

 \paragraph {Why use ``text?''} We can track human locations by utilizing the Global Positioning System (GPS) functionality in mobile devices like smartphones.
 However, it is challenging to grasp the mutual relationship between humans and places solely from GPS data.
 The relationship, for instance, includes human activities in a particular place, the subjective value attributed to that place, and the impressions and sensations evoked by being there.
 Such information plays an important role in analyzing the dynamics of human activities and environmental conditions, especially in geography, tourism studies, and cultural anthropology.
 Text is a typical resource containing this type of information.
 Structuring and organizing texts enable the extraction of such valuable information.
 For this reason, we adopted text data as our target.